Weed stains on lips

 Cure For Weed Lips

-The good news is, weed lips can be corrected.
-When you start to notice that weed is making your lips turn dark.
-Then you should:
+The good news is, weed lips can be remedied.
+When you start to notice that weed smoking is making your lips turn dark.
+Then you should do the following:

 - Reduce your daily/ overall intake of the weed